DiegoRodriguez2018/diego-rodriguez-portfolio-original-version/README.md

     4. Adding main page svg images.
     5. Adding fonts from Google Fonts.
     6. Adding topography.
 Censil for Titles and Raleway for Subtitles and Paragraphs.
-    7. Adding a small js file to add a scrool effect to the header.
+    7. Adding a small js file to add a scroll effect to the header.
 5. Adding Portfolio Content:
-    1. About me section; brief introuction.
+    1. About me section; brief introduction.
     2. Skills; current and future technologies and interests.
-    3. Stack; liks to github and previous projects.
+    3. Stack; links to github and previous projects.
-    4. Concact Form
+    4. Contact Form
 6. Adding some CSS animations.
 7. Adding some Javascript functions.
 8. Push portfolio to GitHub
 9. Upload to Netlify
-    1. Check that form seccion is working.
+    1. Check that form secction is working.
 10. Redesign for Desktop.